gophercoders/website/content/teachernotes/KS2/lower/further-selection.md

 ### The `timesquestion` Program
 #### Notes for Slide 12

-The `timesquestion` program is asks the pupils multiplications from the 1-12 times tables.
+The `timesquestion` program asks the pupils multiplications from the 1-12 times-tables.
 If the pupils answer correctly the program displays a congratulations message.
-If the pupils are wrong the program tells then if their guess was to large or to small and then prints out the correct answer.
+If the pupils are wrong the program tells them if their guess was too large or too small and then prints out the correct answer.

 At the heart of the program is an `if else` statement.